The $10 billion question—can Bezos throw money (effectively) at our climate problem?

 Enhancing global participation for a greener future

 Finally, at E Co, we’d like to add one more category to the Bezos Earth Fund, so that the USD $10 bn can multiply to the USD $14 trillion required to shift our planet from a fossil-fuel-based to a renewables-based economy.
 Mr Bezos, please set aside at least a quarter of your philanthropic efforts towards listening to and building coalitions with others.
-At E Co., we spend the first third of every project just bringing the right people to the table—and that type of early investment pays off.

 We have learned from our work with the Green Climate Fund that a unilateral project will fritter away its funds, but projects with real participation, clarity of purpose from governments, academics, scientists, activists, and the private sector, those collaborative projects can demonstrate creative solutions and build a long-term policy vision for a planet that can host us for generations to come.